 On the next page, there are three tabs at the top: Settings, Preview and Versioning.
 When you first draft your Terms & Conditions, all of your work will be done in the Settings tab.
 Find any later versions that you create in the Versioning tab.
 If you want to preview how your content will look for learners before saving it as a new version, you can switch to the Preview tab at any time before pressing Save Changes.

 In the Settings tab, begin in the Terms & Conditions Content section.
 You need to create the Terms & Conditions in your platform’s default language.
-Provide a policy title, a title message (this is the acceptance message that your users will see), and the text body.
+Provide a title, a title message (this is the acceptance message that your users will see), and the text body for your Terms & Conditions.

 Once you’ve completed all of the required fields, you can press Save Changes to publish this version of the Terms & Conditions for your users.